Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 1. Sign up
 1. Todo editor

 Let's briefly list the noteworthy elements in each area.
-For mroe details please refer to the comments in the code.
+For more details, please refer to the comments in the code.

 ### Common assets